Azure-Samples/cognitive-services-speech-sdk/quickstart/cpp/macos/from-microphone/README.md

 ## Prerequisites

 * A subscription key for the Speech service is needed.
-See [To receive your Subscription Key for free](https://azure.microsoft.com/en-us/free/cognitive-services/).
+See [Create a Speech Service Key for free](https://azure.microsoft.com/en-us/free/cognitive-services/).
+* [Create a Speech Portal](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) Create a Speech Portal
+* Get the resource key and region.
+After your Speech resource is deployed, select Go to resource to view and manage keys.
+For more information about Cognitive Services resources, see [Get the keys for the resource](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Canomaly-detector%2Clanguage-service%2Ccomputer-vision%2Clinux#get-the-keys-for-your-resource)
 * A Mac with a working microphone.

 ## Build the sample